xixi-cathy/regX/README.md

 4. **[The first step of training for regX.](example_code/Hair_follicle/1.nn_train_step1.py)**

-   **Expected outputs**: the trained gene-level models and performance (each model was trained for three times under random seeds).
+   **Expected outputs**: the trained gene-level models and performance (each model was trained three times under random seeds).
    This step takes about 2-3 hours on the GPU.

 5. **[Extract the TAM matrices.](example_code/Hair_follicle/2.generate_TAM.py.ipynb)**

-   **Expected outputs**: The input TAM matrices, output labels and metadata for regX.
+   **Expected outputs**: The input TAM matrices, output labels, and metadata for regX.
    This step takes about an hour.

 6. **[The second step of training for regX.](example_code/Hair_follicle/3.nn_train_step2.py)**

-   **Expected outputs**: parameters of the trained model (the model was trained for 10 times under random seeds).
+   **Expected outputs**: parameters of the trained model (the model was trained 10 times under random seeds).
-   This step takes about 2 hours on gpu.
+   This step takes about 2 hours on GPU.

 7. **[Model interpretation: in-silico perturbation.](example_code/Hair_follicle/4.in-silico_perturbation.py.ipynb)**